 In mid-latitudes, the huge variety of tree types leads to a continuous green-up with one or a few tree types at a time over the range of a month or so.
 On the contrary, in the taiga of Interior Alaska, the low variety of trees means that all trees green up at the same time.
 Consequently, you may drive to work in the morning and the trees are still bare, and on your way home in the evening everything is green.
 It gives you the feeling that someone had pushed a button to switch on green.

 On average, in Fairbanks, green-up occurs on May 4.
 Of course, the interannual variability can surprise you earlier or makes you wait for the event like a kid waits since Thanksgiving for the Christmas gifts.

 When did green-up start where you live?
-Send me an email, I am curious.
+Just curious.

 What are your tricks to get more wear out of your wardrobe?
-Email them to me, I am curious.
+Let me know, I am curious.

 Fathauer, T., 2012.
 The relation of spring pollen release to weather in Fairbanks, Alaska.
 MS thesis, University of Alaska Fairbanks, Department of Atmospheric Sciences.